Lee Daniels: Personal life

-In 2015, Daniels clarified his sexuality by stating that despite being gay men, both he and Empire actor Jussie Smollett are sexually fluid.Jussie and I both share the same feeling that, yes, even though we are gay, we’re sexual human beings...And we do occasionally want to sleep with a woman.
+In 2015, Daniels clarified his sexuality by stating that despite being gay men, both he and Empire actor Jussie Smollett are sexually fluid.Jussie and I both share the same feeling that, yes, even though we are gay, we're sexual human beings...And we do occasionally want to sleep with a woman.
 [Laughs] Maybe once every 10 or 15 years, but it happens!
-And there are a lot of people who don’t want to hear about that.
-It’s such a complicated conversation.
+And there are a lot of people who don't want to hear about that.
+It's such a complicated conversation.
 It's not necessarily the body one is attracted to.
 You can be sexually attracted to the spirit, the energy, the life force in another person.
-We're showing life on Empire, and I won't apologise for it.
+We're showing life on Empire, and I won't apologize for it.